CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/GettingStarted-V2.md

 ## Lab Validation

-1. After completing the task, hit the **Validate** button under Validation tab integrated within your lab guide.
+1. After completing the task, hit the **Validate (1)** button under Validation tab integrated within your lab guide.
 If you receive a success message, you can proceed to the next task, if not, carefully read the error message and retry the step, following the instructions in the lab guide.

    ![Inline Validation](../media/u46.png)